doctorfree/RoonCommandLine/markdown/zone_command.1.md

 Written by Ronald Record github@ronrecord.com

 # LICENSING
-Zone_command is distributed under an Open Source license.
+ZONE_COMMAND is distributed under an Open Source license.
-See the file LICENSE in the Zone_command source distribution for information on terms &amp; conditions for accessing and otherwise using Zone_command and for a DISCLAIMER OF ALL WARRANTIES.
+See the file LICENSE in the ZONE_COMMAND source distribution for information on terms &amp; conditions for accessing and otherwise using ZONE_COMMAND and for a DISCLAIMER OF ALL WARRANTIES.

 # BUGS
 Submit bug reports online at: https://gitlab.com/doctorfree/RoonCommandLine/issues